chen0040/ios-stock-tracker/README.md

 * WinI2Spider: this is the .Net application running on Windows desktop which crawls data from financial sites and update the data at the remote server and database (written in C# using Visual Studio 2005)
 * I2Web: this is the php server script and mysql database script

+The WinI2Spider program crawls stock site online, then sends the processed data to the url http://myi2web which is then accessed by I2bot iOS app from user's mobile to display the updated stock prices.

 The details of each applicaton that constitute the system are described below:

 # Part 1. iOS App